Nerketur/pokken-damage-calculator/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Information

+This app is meant to give an accurate damage amount to any sequence of moves given to it

+If all goes well, it should also be able to tell whether a combo will shift

+### Future work

+Future work will include the ability to tell damage in rage, or with any buff/debuff.

+Future work may include ability to tel whether a combo is possible, but this may be incorrect or not feasible